dimitri/pgloader/pgloader.1.md

       - *create no indexes*

 	    When this option is listed, pgloader skips the creating indexes.

+      - *drop indexes*

+        When this option is listed, pgloader drops the indexes in the target database before loading the data, and creates them again at the end of the data copy.

       - *uniquify index names*, *preserve index names*